 This afternoon, enjoy a walking tour of Hoi An's narrow ancient streets.
-Visit one of the town's oldest homes, built by a merchant family over 200 years ago and still owned by their descendants.
-You will also visit the traditional Hoi An Market, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
+We will visit one of the town's oldest homes, built by a merchant family over 200 years ago, which is still occupied by their descendants.

+We will also visit the traditional Hoi An Market, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
+Stop at the Reaching Out Tea House to experience the social enterprise work happening here.